-Luckily, we've had a fairly mild winter so far, but the recent storm that swept across Northern Michigan dumping over a foot of snow, is a healthy reminder that real winter is coming.
+Luckily, we’ve had a fairly mild winter throughout most of the state so far, but we all know that can change at any moment.
 Every seasoned Michigander knows that, even if you love the cold and fluffy white stuff, it can eventually take a toll.
 It brings cold and flu season, not to mention dry air, and of course ice and snow.
 Here are six products that can really make your winter easier.

 Zoup!
 Bone Broth